 Loyalists and the Irish Sea border: ‘From what I’ve seen it’s all hyped up’

-Locals in Derry’s loyalist areas fear being cut off from the UK, but Covid is a bigger worry
+Locals in Derry’s loyalist areas fear being cut off from the UK, but Covid-19 is a bigger worry

 Gareth Hughes in Tullyally in Derry.
 ‘It now seems there’s more of a divide between Northern Ireland and the rest of the UK than between North and South.’
 Photograph: Freya McClements